Our Team

 Chief Strategy Officer

-Fractional COO | Fractional CSO | M&A Advisor | Business Engineer
+Business Engineer | Fractional COO | M&A Advisor | Fractional CSO

-Before recommending a single change, Brian sits down with the owner and asks two questions: what went right last year, and what didn't.
-That conversation — direct, unfiltered, and without an agenda — tells him more about a business than any spreadsheet.
-From there, his job is to cut through the noise, simplify what's actually broken, and turn complexity into something the team can act on.
+Brian's first instinct when he walks into a business isn't to fix anything.
+It's to listen.
+Before recommending a single change, he sits down with the owner and asks two questions: what went right last year, and what didn't.
+That conversation — direct, unfiltered, and without an agenda — tells him more about a business than any assessment.
+What follows is a structured diagnostic process built to surface the real problem: not the loudest complaint, but the underlying issue that, if addressed, makes everything else easier.

-1. Working Genius: Invention & Wonder
+1. Working Genius - Invention & Wonder

-2. Cultural Index: Rainmaker
+2. Cultural Index - Rainmaker, Predictive Index: Maverick

 Local to the Houston Texas Metropolitan Region and Remotely throughout the US